 How I Prepared to Unplug in 5 Steps

-Normally when I take time off work, I bring my laptop and give myself time to check emails and messages to make sure I don’t miss anything important.
+Normally when I take time off work, I bring my laptop.
+This gives myself time to check emails and messages to make sure I don’t miss anything important.
 This time I decided not to do that.
 I totally unplugged from all things work-related.

 Here’s why fully disconnecting and taking a full break from work is important.